pamelatech/scim-use-case-revamp/use_cases.md

          +-------------+ +-------------+   +-------------+ +-------------+
                                     Figure 1: SCIM Roles Constructs

+#### 2.2.4.
+Mechanics behind Resource Object (RO) and/or Resource Attributes (RA)
+   Cover in the previous section it was stated that the RC/RU were authoritative over the RO/RA, that could be achieved using the mutability, where they would have ReadWrite capabilities over them and this information would be pass to the RM.
+   In more complex scenarios where the SCIM element doesn't has direct contact with the RC/RU that create/update a specific RO/RA, then the RM that received the original information will have the ReadWrite capabilities in the mutability field. this can be pass from RM to RM.
+   With this mechanism we can prevent loops.
+Different components that have bi-direction connection, where they can update each other, would not enter loop where each one will have a different value in a specific RA and will try to update the other SCIM element of it.

 ## 3. SCIM Use Cases
    This section we will describe the most common SCIM use cases, and will explain when, where, why and how we find them in the cross domain environment for managing resources.
 This list by no way tries to be exhaustive and complete and tried to guide developers for the possibility of such models and will try to explain the challenges and the components.